qj0r9j0vc2/qj0r9j0vc2/README.md

 <br>

 I'm currently attending Daedeok SW Meister High School and will graduate soon. <br>
-I have experience creating and operating web service server for school, running clubs as a major club leader, and winning prizes in Daejeon skill competitions.
+I have experience in creating and operating web service servers for my school.
+Additionally, I was involved in [info-dsm](https://github.com/info-dsm) club as the president, and I won prizes in the Daejeon Regional Skills Competition

 I have an interest in the following areas, but not limited to:
 - Cloud Computing (AWS)